Is a Dexamethasone Suppression Test?

 attached to the needle.
 The band is removed and gauze is applied to the site to

 Low-Dose Overnight Test

 - Your doctor will give you 1 milligram of

 - They’ll draw a blood sample at 8 a.m. the

 following morning to test your cortisol levels.

 Standard Low-Dose Test

-- You will collect urine samples over three days and store them in 24-hour collection bottles.
+- You’ll collect urine samples over three days and store them in 24-hour collection bottles.

-- On the second day, your doctor will give you 0.5 mg of oral dexamethasone every six hours for 48 hours.
+- On the second day, your doctor will give you 0.5 milligrams of oral dexamethasone every six hours for 48 hours.

 High-Dose Overnight Test